 Despite the pandemic hindering numerous industries, cloud service providers have thrived.
-Cloud storage has been increasingly popular as countless workers operate remotely, relying on remote access to documents and collaboration apps.
+Cloud archiving solutions have been increasingly popular as countless workers operate remotely, relying on remote access to documents and collaboration apps.

 Notably, IBM, who is notoriously slow to advance on trends, has announced that they are divesting from their on-premises storage to dedicate themselves to the cloud.
 Moreover, across the board, cloud storage providers like Microsoft’s Azure, Amazon Web Services, and Google Cloud are financially prospering.

 Consequently, cloud services are slowly becoming the industry standard for data storage.
 It is our aim through this series to shed light on this digital transformation as it affects aspects of the enterprise.
 Specifically, we will touch on themes of privacy and security, organizational structure, and Big Data and analytics.

 On-premises, cloud, and hybrid storage are the three virtual data storage systems